clafollette303/Software_Engineering_1_ScavengeRUS/README.md

 # BucHunt
 This READ ME document serves as a starting place to begin you Scrum project for SE 1.
   - Below are Documents relating to different parts of the project that will help guide you on how they work.
-  - Google Doc link includes PDF to the previous semester project notes, changes, and general information.
   - Trello link includes our tasks that have been completed each Scrum sprint shown in Sprint completed items panels as well as incompleted items in the overall backlog panel.
-Each task panel includes important notes.
-  - The two discord links are to see our discussions and to reach out to the past semesters members.
-"SE1 Project Team" is the previous groups discord & "Overall Discord" includes all previous SE1 group memebers for this project.
+  - The discord link are to see previous discussions and to reach out to the past semesters members.
+"Overall Discord" includes all previous SE1 group memebers for this project.

 ### Useful Links to Documentation: